 - Mix in the milk and pumpkin puree until combined

-- Scoop batter into each cupcake liners until 3/4 full.
+- Scoop batter into each cupcake cups, filling until about ⅔ of the way full.

 - Remove from oven and set aside to cool while you prepare the frosting.